 Xylella fastidiosa causing disease symptoms across a broad range of hosts in parts of the Americas, Asia and Europe.

 [115]Although the impacts of pests range from negligible to extremely high, it is often difficult to fully assess these impacts ahead of time.
-Preventing pests from spreading and establishing in new countries and regions is invariably more cost effective than maintaining long-term control, containment, eradication, or the consequences of unchecked impact.
+Preventing pests from spreading and establishing in new countries and regions is invariably more cost effective than maintaining long-term control, containment, eradication, or living with the consequences of unchecked impact.

 [116]Some Illustrative Pest Case Studies